scipion-em/docs/sources/docs/developer/advanced-topics.rst.txt

 Scipion from the command line
 ------------------------------

 There are many things you can do with Scipion using just the command line, like running tests, starting the webserver, or opening a ShowJ viewer.
-Read this link:Scipion-commands[page] to learn how.
+Read this `[page] <scipion-commands>`_ to learn how.

 Profiling and Debugging
 -----------------------